Klipper3d/klipper/docs/Config_Reference.md

 #hardware_pwm:
 #kick_start_time:
 #off_below:
-#   See the "fan" section in example.cfg for a description of the
+#   See the "fan" section for a description of the above parameters.
-#   above parameters.
 #fan_speed: 1.0
 #   The fan speed (expressed as a value from 0.0 to 1.0) that the fan
 #   will be set to when a heater or stepper driver is active.
 #   The default is 1.0
 #idle_timeout:
-#   The ammount of time (in seconds) after a stepper driver or heater
+#   The amount of time (in seconds) after a stepper driver or heater
 #   was active and the fan should be kept running.
 The default
 #   is 30 seconds.
 #idle_speed: